trello-archive/node-coffee-backtrace/README.md

 3. That's it.

+Note that if you are also using the `coffee-script` package in your application, be sure to `require()` it *before* `coffee-backtrace`, or else it will override the stack trace hooks.

 ## Extra configuration

 You can control the number of context lines shown in one of two ways: